Specifics of Male Acne

 Finally, some good news.
 Men experience about half as much adult acne as women.
 While male acne tends to be more severe during puberty, it normally subsides in early adulthood.
 This is not always the case, however, and about 25% of adult men experience adult acne at some point.
 Adult male acne is treated the same as pubescent male acne.

-Males in general are less sun savvy than females.
-While 10-20 minutes per day of unprotected sun exposure for people with lighter skin and 20-30 minutes of unprotected sun exposure for people with darker skin can actually be beneficial for acne, getting a sunburn is damaging to the skin and can bite back with acne in the two weeks following exposure.
+Males, in general, are less sun savvy than females.
+While up to 20 minutes per day of unprotected sun exposure for people with the lightest skin and 2 hours of unprotected sun exposure for people with the darkest skin may actually be beneficial for acne, getting a sunburn is damaging to the skin and can bite back with acne in the two weeks following exposure.
 Be sure to educate yourself on sunscreen and acne.